Woongarrah

 Woongarrah lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, Woongarrah's population is estimated at around 6,679, reflecting a 12.0% increase since the 2021 Census which reported a population of 5,962 people.
-This change was inferred from AreaSearch's estimate of 6,505 residents based on the latest ERP data release by the ABS in June 2024, along with an additional 288 validated new addresses since the Census date.
-The suburb's population density is 1,255 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Woongarrah's growth of 12.0% since the 2021 census exceeded both the SA4 region (3.7%) and SA3 area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Woongarrah's population is estimated at around 6,679 as of Feb 2026.
+This reflects an increase of 717 people since the 2021 Census, which reported a population of 5,962 people.
+The change was inferred from AreaSearch's estimation of 6,505 residents following examination of ABS ERP data release in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,255 persons per square kilometer, above average national levels assessed by AreaSearch.
+Woongarrah's growth rate of 12.0% since the 2021 census exceeded both SA4 (3.7%) and SA3 regions, marking it as a growth leader.
+Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with all drivers being positive factors.

 Frequently Asked Questions - Population